COVID-19: City of Winter Haven

 The Winter Haven Police Department is responsible for the enforcement Emergency Ordinance No. O-20-39.
 Should you need to contact them regarding mask enforcement or questions, please call WHPD’s non-emergency number, 863-291-5858.
 Do not dial 911 unless it is an emergency.

 The intent of the requirement is to allow the community to resume normal activities while protecting the overall public health and safety, and preventing the further spread of COVID-19.
 The City Commission intent is for voluntary compliance with the provisions to educate and warn of the dangers of non-compliance.
-However, in the event voluntary compliance is not achieved, then violation of this Emergency Ordinance shall be subject to a fine of One Hundred Fifty Dollars ($150).

 What should I do if I see someone without a face covering?